 Model Formulation

-The purpose of this page is to provide an overview of the RFS model, including its inputs and outputs.
+The purpose of this page is to provide an overview of the RFS, including its inputs and outputs.
 If you're primarily interested in using the data, feel free to skip this page and move to the next section.

-The following graphic provides an overview of the formation of the RFS model.
+The following graphic provides an overview of the formation of the RFS.

 Inputs